Tips for Taps Blog

 Helping the environment

 Water reuse decreases the outflow of polluted wastewater being discharged into oceans and rivers that can harm the local ecosystems.
-Recycled water also contains added nutrients and total dissolved salts from the treatment process, which–if used for irrigation–can work in place of synthetic fertilizers to stimulate agricultural growth.
+Recycled water can also contain added nutrients and total dissolved salts from the treatment process, which–if used for irrigation–can sometimes work in place of synthetic fertilizers to stimulate agricultural growth.

 We've tested hundreds of water samples that contain stuff you don't want to be putting in your body.
-The fact is: water quality is not a matter of “pure” versus “un-pure”.
+The fact is: water quality is not a matter of “pure” versus “un-pure.”
 Bottled water is not necessarily better for you than tap water, and treated groundwater is not necessarily better than indirect potable reuse if it's done right.
-Most of us at SimpleWater will drink tap water, whether it's from a well or an aquifer re-charged with recycled water.

 But we go to the tap in the know.
 If you’re ever interested in testing your water (bottled water, well water, or city water) then we invite you to run a water quality test with our Tap Score service.